moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

   <div class="tab-panel" role="tabpanel" id="tab-about" aria-labelledby="tab-about-btn" markdown="1">

-As part of the Tagesspiegel Innovation Lab, <span class="hl-pink">my work has been recognized with</span> the <a href="https://www.grimme-online-award.de/archiv/2024/preistraeger/preistraeger-detail/d/europaeische-waffen-amerikanische-opfer-1">Grimme Online Award</a> and the <a href="https://www.tagesspiegel.de/berlin/schule/interaktive-serie-uber-lehrermangel-in-berlin-tagesspiegel-gewinnt-deutschen-lokaljournalistenpreis-der-adenauer-stiftung-12644579.html">German Award for Local Reporting</a>.
+As part of the Tagesspiegel Innovation Lab, <span class="hl-purple">my work has been recognized with</span> the <a href="https://www.grimme-online-award.de/archiv/2024/preistraeger/preistraeger-detail/d/europaeische-waffen-amerikanische-opfer-1">Grimme Online Award</a> and the <a href="https://www.tagesspiegel.de/berlin/schule/interaktive-serie-uber-lehrermangel-in-berlin-tagesspiegel-gewinnt-deutschen-lokaljournalistenpreis-der-adenauer-stiftung-12644579.html">German Award for Local Reporting</a>.
 An investigation I co-researched was named one of the <a href="https://gijn.org/stories/2023-best-investigative-stories-german/">best investigative stories in German</a> in 2023 by the Global Investigative Journalism Network (GIJN).

 In March 2026, I will complete my <span class="hl-purple">two-year editorial traineeship</span> at the German daily <a href="http://tagesspiegel.de/autoren/moritz-valentino-matzner">Der Tagesspiegel</a>.
 <br>